JereTapaninen/cv/README.md

 # Please look here for my updated CV: [https://gitlab.com/JereTapaninen/cv](https://gitlab.com/JereTapaninen/cv)

+This page will still include my older projects - these are not included in the new CV as I feel they don't match my current proficiency.

 ## CV
 Hello!
 Here will be (some of) my personal projects, that employers can take a look at.
 Feel free to take a look, who ever you are.